PCI Pal® Supports South Staffordshire Council With Telephone Payment Security for New Garden Waste Collection Service

 Talking about the success of the Garden Waste service launch, Sue Gilbert, ICT Change Manager explains, “Something we hadn’t anticipated at the outset was the fact that we would all be working remotely by the end of March.
 The project team were all extremely responsive to our needs throughout, training was conducted via Teams and the fact we could meet our original deadline was a real achievement.”

-Concludes Andy Hoare: “I believe how we handled this project as an organization – and given the constraints posed by Coronavirus – this is a real success story.
+Concludes Andy Hoare: “I believe how we handled this project as an organisation – and given the constraints posed by Coronavirus – this is a real success story.
 We didn’t design the solution to enable home working, however the flexibility of the Call Secure Plus solution, powered by PCI Pal has really shown its worth.
 It is very rare that you design a service and have to go-live with the business continuity plan from day one, but that’s what we did, and with support from Capita and PCI Pal, the whole project has gone extremely well.”

 For more information on South Staffordshire District Council, visit https://www.sstaffs.gov.uk/.